miquelraynal/real-time-rpi/README.md

 # How to get a real-time Linux running on a Raspberry Pi using Buildroot

 We will use Xenomai and a RPi 1 because RPi 2 is not yet officially supported by Xenomai.
-The examples below uses RPi B but you could adjust the steps to any RPi of the same family.
+The examples below use RPi B but you could adjust the steps to any RPi of the same family.

 The best resources about Xenomai are obviously the http://xenomai.org website in its globality so I will not post the entire list of webpages I read to achieve my goal and write this memo, just take into account that I read them all.

 Xenomai offers two versions, the 2.0 which is now deprecated, and the 3.0 we should use.
-Unfortunately, I failed by installing the 3rd version and FYI, I did not find any example of the net of god people having installed it successfully.
+Unfortunately, I failed by installing the 3rd version and FYI, I did not find any example on the net of god people having installed it successfully.
 So this is a guide to install Xenomai 2.6 Cobalt core (ie. a dual kernel configuration).

 In this configuration, the hardware is abstracted by an Adeos/I-pipe layer.
 Above this, there are two concurrent kernels, Linux as always (not real-time) and Xenomai.
-Linux is completed by a standard userspace so we can have a standard shell and any utility we are used to work with.
+Linux is completed by a standard userspace so we can get a standard shell and any utility we are used to work with.
 Xenomai is completed with "skins" that represent the API to use to create real-time tasks.
 Between both cores, there is an interrupt shield that filters signals between them in order to make sure that a non-real-time task will not be scheduled over a critical one.

 This is a step by step guide.